 Consuming an API schema

-When you consume an API schema in Martini, a Gloop service is generated for every web service defined in the schema.
-You could then use these generated services to build your application.
-This process also produces associated Gloop models and a Gloop API (optional), for cases wherein you want to publish the consumed API in Martini.
+When you consume an API schema in Martini, a Gloop service is generated for every web service /operation defined in the schema.
+You can then use these generated services to build your applications.
+This process also produces associated Gloop models and a Gloop API (optional), for cases where you want to publish the consumed API in Martini.
+Martini supports the following API schemas for consumption:

 To generate Gloop services from an API schema: